SLIM-Nottingham/Macro-Prog-in-Fiji-SoLS/README.md

 # Registration

-To register for this workshop please email Chris Gell (christopher.gell@nottingham.ac.uk) with:
+To register for this workshop please email Seema Bagia (seema.bagia@nottingham.ac.uk) with:

 * Your name and Dept/School
 * Your supervisor